Inego/tiny-scheduling/README.md

 ### Project

-A project is a set of a calendar, developers and tasks, and serves as an input to the optimizing algorithms.
+A project consists of a calendar, a set developers and tasks, and serves as an input to the optimizing algorithms.

 ## Goal